 Is there a gift shop?
 A cafe?

-You can grab lunch after or before your trip to the museum at Cafe Rimse.
-It is located in Upopoy Welcome Square, which is outside the entrace gates.
-On the menu are Ainu-inspired set dishes such as venison cutlet, ohaw (soup with vegetables), and dumplings, as well as typical cafe snacks like french fries and ice cream.
+You can grab lunch before or after your trip to the museum at Cafe Rimse; it is located in Upopoy Welcome Square, which is outside the entrance gates.
+On the menu are Ainu-inspired set dishes such as venison cutlet, ohaw (soup with vegetables) and dumplings, as well as typical cafe snacks like french fries and ice cream.

 Photo by Alex Ziminski

-At the gift shops, also in the square, you can buy the famous Ainu manga and tea picked from the local area.
+At the gift shops in the square you can buy the famous Ainu manga, and tea picked from the local area.

-How to get to the Upopoy National Ainu Museum?
+How do I get to the Upopoy National Ainu Museum?

 Luckily, Upopoy has a train station within walking distance; Shiraoi Station is only ten minutes away.
 You can get to Shiraoi from Sapporo Station on the Hokuto Limited Express bound for Hakodate (1 hour 6 minutes).
 You can get there quicker (around 40 minutes) if coming from New Chitose Airport Station.
 First, go to Minami-Chitose Station and then hop on the Hokuto Line.